 As a voice and advocate for the kinesiotherapy profession, the American Kinesiotherapy Association seeks to improve the standards of care through education opportunities and legislative endorsements.
 This association is an affiliate organization of the AKA.

-Established in the early 1950s, the National Athletic Trainers’ Association is a professional organization with a worldwide membership that exceeds 34,500 members.
-The National Athletic Trainers’ Association’s mission to enhance the quality of care provided to clients/patients by athletic trainers by advancing the profession overall.
-The NATA offers two tiers of membership – one for students and professional membership for non-students.
+The National Athletic Trainers’ Association is a professional organization with a worldwide membership.
+Its mission is to enhance athletic trainers’ quality of care provided to clients.
+There are two tiers of membership.
+One is for students and professional membership, and the other is for non-students.

 Related: